Measuring Vibration with IMU Batch Sampler¶

 - INS_LOG_BAT_LGCT Number of samples to push to count every INS_LOG_BAT_LGIN ms. Increase this to push more samples each time they are sent to the dataflash log.
 Increasing this may cause timing jitter, and possibly choke up the dataflash log for other messages

-The following two graphs are from the same flight on a PixRacer flight controller.
+The following two graphs are from the same flight on a PixRacer autopilot.
 Accel on the right is the InvenseSense IMU and shows higher frequencies than the slower IMU on the left

 Log Message Contents¶